Why was Trading System Lab formed?

 Michael L. Barna is Trading System Lab's founder and President.
 Mike received a Bachelor of Science in Mathematics from Arizona State University, a Master of Science in Astronautical and Aeronautical Engineering from Stanford University, holds or has held a Series 3 Commodity Brokers License, a Series 30 Branch Office Manager License, a California Real Estate License, a National Futures Association Commodity Trading Advisor designation and 12 FAA pilot licenses or ratings.
 His background included work as a Senior Vice President for Regency Stocks and Commodity Fund, LP, and engineering and management positions in several large Fortune 500 defense firms where he developed ramjet, missile, and space based laser defense systems.
 His work included the use of Artificial Intelligence (AI) algorithms as a means to enhance various guidance and control systems.

 Mr. Barna has utilized similar AI techniques in the design of modern Trading Systems and has pioneered AI and Trading System integration.
 Mike has created numerous popular and successful Trading Systems that are employed by fund managers, brokerage houses and traders worldwide.
 His Legacy Trading System "Big Blue" is ranked one of the Top Ten Trading Systems of All Time as published in the Book: "The Ultimate Trading Guide", by Hill, Pruitt and Hill.
 Mr. Barna is the creator and author of one of the most popular Legacy daytrading systems ever written, The RMESA Trading System, which is his first trading system to include a basic Neural Network approximation filter.

 Mike's background includes airline captain and flying management positions at one of the largest international airlines in the world.
 Mr. Barna has provided more Futures Truth top ranked trading systems than any other developer in the country.
 Mike has developed Trading Strategies for many different trading platforms including TradeStation™.
 His work has been published in numerous books and journals on Trading Systems.
-Mike is an tournament level, indoor 4 wall handball player with California State, Canadian National and United States National Masters Championship Titles.
+Mike is a tournament level, indoor 4 wall handball player with California State, Canadian National, United States National and International Masters Championship Titles.